Asymptotics for the number of standard tableaux of skew shape and for weighted lozenge tilings: Introduction

 Now, there is a large literature on random lozenge tilings of the hexagon and its relatives in connection with the \emph{arctic circle} phenomenon, see \cite{CEP96,CKP01,Ken09}.
 In this paper we adapt the \emph{variational principle} approach in these papers to obtain the arctic circle behavior for the weighted tilings as well.
 Putting all these pieces together implies Theorem~\ref{thm:constantskew}.

 Let us emphasize that the approach in this paper can be used to obtain certain probabilistic information on random SYTs of large shapes, e.g.\ in~\cite[$\S$8]{MPP3} we show how to compute asymptotics of various path probabilities.
-However, in the absence of a direct bijective proof of NHLF, our approach cannot be easily adapted to obtain limit shapes of SYTs as Sun has done recently~\cite{Sun} (see also~$\S$\ref{ss:finrem-var}).
+However, in the absence of a direct bijective proof of NHLF, our approach cannot be easily adapted to obtain limit shapes of SYTs as Sun has done recently~\cite{Sun} using the \emph{beads model}, and Gordenko~\cite{Gor} using a modified \emph{totally asymmetric simple exclusion process} (TASEP); see also~$\S$\ref{ss:finrem-var}.